-- 9.1 Once Children's Social Care has accepted our referral as needing a social-care-led response (Level 4 of the Continuum of Need), we will cooperate with Children's Social Care and the police in any emergency action they take using their legal powers for immediate protection of the child. - 9.2 We will participate in any multi-agency discussions (strategy discussions), if invited to do so, and share information about the child and their family to plan the response to concerns. - 9.3 We will ensure that a relevant staff member participates in all initial and review child protection conferences, if we are invited to attend.
-The staff member will work together with other agencies to discuss the need for and agree to an outcome focused child protection plan and will ensure that the child's wishes, and views are considered in their own right in planning. - 9.4 If we are members of the core group to implement a child protection plan, we will ensure a relevant staff member participates in all core group meetings. - 9.5 We will ensure that we complete all actions allocated to us as part of the outcomefocused plan, whether a child protection plan or a family support plan, in a timely way. - 9.6 We will continue to monitor children once their plans are ended to ensure that they are supported and kept safe.
+- 9.1.
+Once Children's Social Care has accepted our referral as needing a social-care-led response (Level 4 of the Continuum of Need), we will cooperate with Children's Social Care and the police in any emergency action they take using their legal powers for immediate protection of the child. - 9.2.
+We will participate in any multi-agency discussions (strategy discussions), if invited to do so, and share information about the child and their family to plan the response to concerns. - 9.3.
+We will ensure that a relevant staff member participates in all initial and review child protection conferences if we are invited to attend.
+The staff member will Page 40 of 85 work together with other agencies to discuss the need for and agree to an outcome focused child protection plan and will ensure that the child's wishes, and views are considered in their own right in planning.